Calling all anglers!

 Windy Lake Provincial Park is a winter wonderland offering skiing, snowshoeing, and, yes, ice fishing!

 Looking to stay the night?
-The park also has 4 yurts and a brand-new lakeside cabin open all winter.
+The park also has four yurts and two lakeside cabins open all winter.
 Make your reservations now!

 Windy Lake is 45 minutes from Sudbury.